Naltrexone

-Naltrexone, sold under the brand name Revia among others, is a medication primarily used to manage alcohol use or opioid use disorder by reducing cravings and feelings of euphoria associated with substance use disorder.
-It has also been found effective in the treatment of other addictions and may be used for them off-label.
+Naltrexone, sold under the brand name Revia among others, is a medication primarily used to manage alcohol use and opioid use disorders by reducing cravings and feelings of euphoria associated with substance use disorder.
+It has also been found to be effective for the treatment of other addictions and may be used for them off-label.
+The combination naltrexone/bupropion is used to treat obesity.

+Naltrexone is an opioid antagonist and works by blocking the effects of opioids, including both opioid drugs as well as opioids naturally produced in the brain.
 It is taken orally or by injection into a muscle.
 Effects begin within 30 minutes, though a decreased desire for opioids may take a few weeks to occur.

 Side effects may include trouble sleeping, anxiety, nausea, and headaches.
 In those still on opioids, opioid withdrawal may occur.
 Use is not recommended in people with liver failure.
 It is unclear if use is safe during pregnancy.
-Naltrexone is an opioid antagonist and works by blocking the effects of opioids, including both opioid drugs as well as opioids naturally produced in the brain.

 Naltrexone was first made in 1965 and was approved for medical use in the United States in 1984.
-Naltrexone, as naltrexone/bupropion (brand name Contrave), is also used to treat obesity.
-It is on the World Health Organization's List of Essential Medicines.
+It is on the WHO Model List of Essential Medicines.
 In 2021, it was the 254th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

 Alcohol use disorder

-Naltrexone has been best studied as a treatment for alcoholism.
-Naltrexone has been shown to decrease the quantity and frequency of ethanol consumption by reducing the dopamine release from the brain after consuming alcohol.
-It does not appear to change the percentage of people drinking.
+Naltrexone has been best studied as a treatment for alcoholism, or alcohol use disorder (AUD).
+Naltrexone has been shown to decrease the quantity and frequency of alcohol consumption by reducing the release of dopamine, a neurotransmitter associated with the euphoria that often accompanies alcohol use.
+Studies comparing naltrexone to a placebo have shown a small but statistically significant decrease in relapse likelihood.
 Its overall benefit has been described as "modest".

-Acamprosate may work better than naltrexone for eliminating alcohol abuse, while naltrexone may decrease the desire for alcohol to a greater extent.
+Acamprosate may be more effective for AUD management overall, while naltrexone may decrease the desire for alcohol to a greater extent.